On Realistic Target Coverage by Autonomous Drones: The Coverage Problem

-\textbf{Sensor Model:} We think of sensors as autonomous quadcopters, equipped with a camera.
+We think of sensors as autonomous mini-drones, equipped with cameras.
 The configuration of a sensor is a tuple $S_i = \langle P_i, \alpha_i, \theta, R_{min}, R_{max} \rangle$, where: $P_i$ is the location of the sensor in 2D and $\alpha_i$ is the \textbf{Viewing Direction (VD)} measured counter-clockwise from the positive x-axis (Figure~\ref{fig:aov}), $\theta$ is the \textbf{Angle of View (AOV)}, $R_{min}$ and $R_{max}$ are the minimum and maximum allowable distances between the camera and any target for acceptable viewing quality.
-A similar model has been presented for several anisotropic sensors \cite{amac2011coverage}.
+Similar models has been used for anisotropic or directional sensors, e.g., \cite{amac2011coverage}.

-\begin{definition} \emph{Field of View (FOV) (Figure~\ref{fig:camera_target}):} The unoccluded area that can be viewed by a sensor with an acceptable quality.
-Formally, it is the spherical frustum having the camera at $P$ as its apex with an axis at angle $\alpha$, an opening angle of $\theta$, and limited by $R_{min}$ and $R_{max}$ with any occlusions subtracted. \end{definition}
+\begin{defi} \emph{Field of View (FOV) (Figure~\ref{fig:camera_target}):} The unoccluded area that can be viewed by a sensor with an acceptable quality.
+Formally, it is the spherical frustum having the camera at $P$ as its apex with an axis at angle $\alpha$, an opening angle of $\theta$, and limited by $R_{min}$ and $R_{max}$ with any occlusions subtracted. \end{defi}